Dhruv0208/Opencv-Basics/README.md

 # Opencv-Basics
-All the OpenCV library basics code
+Going through all the basic of OpenCV and practicing.
+Have been following tutorials from FreeCodeCamp.org